By the end of this section, you will be able to:

 BLACK AND POOR: AFRICAN AMERICANS AND THE GREAT DEPRESSION

 In cities, African Americans fared no better.
-Unemployment was rampant, and many Whites felt that any available jobs belonged to Whites first.
-In some Northern cities, Whites would conspire to have African American workers fired to allow White workers access to their jobs.
-Even jobs traditionally held by Black workers, such as household servants or janitors, were now going to Whites.
+Unemployment was rampant, and many White people felt that any available jobs should first go to them.
+In some Northern cities, White employees would conspire to have African American workers fired to allow White workers access to their jobs.
+Even jobs traditionally held by Black workers, such as household servants or janitors, were now going to White people.
 By 1932, approximately one-half of all Black Americans were unemployed.
 Racial violence also began to rise.
 In the South, lynching became more common again, with twenty-eight documented lynchings in 1933, compared to eight in 1932.
 Since communities were preoccupied with their own hardships, and organizing civil rights efforts was a long, difficult process, many resigned themselves to, or even ignored, this culture of racism and violence.
 Occasionally, however, an incident was notorious enough to gain national attention.

 One such incident was the case of the Scottsboro Boys (Figure 25.12).
 In 1931, nine Black boys, who had been riding the rails, were arrested for vagrancy and disorderly conduct after an altercation with some White travelers on the train.
 Two young White women, who had been dressed as boys and traveling with a group of White boys, came forward and said that the Black boys had raped them.
 The case, which was tried in Scottsboro, Alabama, illuminated decades of racial hatred and illustrated the injustice of the court system.
 Despite significant evidence that the women had not been raped at all, along with one of the women subsequently recanting her testimony, the all-White jury quickly convicted the boys and sentenced all but one of them to death.
 The verdict broke through the veil of indifference toward the plight of African Americans, and protests erupted among newspaper editors, academics, and social reformers in the North.
 The Communist Party of the United States offered to handle the case and sought retrial; the NAACP later joined in this effort.
 In all, the case was tried three separate times.
 The series of trials and retrials, appeals, and overturned convictions shone a spotlight on a system that provided poor legal counsel and relied on all-White juries.
 In October 1932, the U.S. Supreme Court agreed with the Communist Party’s defense attorneys that the defendants had been denied adequate legal representation at the original trial, and that due process as provided by the Fourteenth Amendment had been denied as a result of the exclusion of any potential Black jurors.
 Eventually, most of the accused received lengthy prison terms and subsequent parole, but avoided the death penalty.
 The Scottsboro case ultimately laid some of the early groundwork for the modern American civil rights movement.
 Alabama granted posthumous pardons to all defendants in 2013.